 The Trinity Cross can take various forms.
 Here, we show a couple based on a Latin Cross adorned with a Triquetra and a Triangle1; symbols often used to represent the Trinity.

 Sometimes three crosses are shown clustered together, but this arrangement usually represents the three crosses2 on Calvary rather than representing the Trinity.

 The Christian concept of the Trinity is not so clear in the Old Testament - it is a belief that was adopted in AD 325 when the Council of Nicea established the doctrine.

 The belief of one God in three persons is quite unique to Christianity.
-Yes, pagan and other religions may have a deity comprised of three gods or goddesses (see also Pagan items adopted by Christianity), but the Trinity is not a copy of other religious thought.
+Yes, pagan and other religions may have a deity consisting of three gods or goddesses (see also Pagan items adopted by Christianity), but the Trinity is not a copy of other religious thought.
 It is an understanding founded on careful consideration of the Old and New Testaments of the Bible, that shows there is one God in three persons.
 (Confused?3)